elugens/hello-javascript/docs/additional-questions/web-components/shadow-dom-and-events.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> For purposes of event bubbling, flattened DOM gets used.
-So, if we have a slotted element, and an event occurs somewhere inside it, then it bubbles up to the &#8249;slot&#8250; and upwards.
-With all the shadow elements, the full path to the original event target gets obtained using event.composedPath().
-As we can see from the method's name, that path gets taken after the composition.
+  <div><strong>Interview Response:</strong> We use the flattened DOM for purposes of event bubbling.
+So, if we have a slotted element, and an event occurs somewhere inside it, it bubbles up to the &#8249;slot&#8250; and upwards.
+With all the shadow elements, the full path to the original event target gets extracted using event.composedPath().
+As we can see from the method's name, the path gets taken after the composition.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />